NZLouislu/nzmarie-ai-blog/lib/post/en/2024-02-04-front-end-development-in-2024-trends-and-future-directions.md

 ### HTML

-**HTML (Hypertext Markup Language)** is the foundational language for building web pages, responsible for defining the structure and content of web pages.
-Composed of a series of tags, each tag represents a specific element.
-For example, the <h1> tag defines the webpage title, the <h2> tag defines a secondary title, and the <p> tag defines paragraph text.
-Through the clever combination of these tags, developers can create rich, hierarchical webpage layouts.
-HTML's flexibility and ease of learning make it an introductory language for web development, providing users with a clear and structured browsing experience.
+**HTML (Hypertext Markup Language)** is the backbone of a webpage, responsible for defining its structure and content.
+It is composed of a series of tags, for example:

+- `<h1>` defines a title
+- `<h2>` defines a subtitle
+- `<p>` defines a paragraph

+By combining these tags appropriately, developers can create well-structured and hierarchical page layouts.

 ### CSS